Are the Stellar Awards for gospel or is it just another award show? Share your thoughts.

 Tag Archives: black america

-Watch the clip and share your thoughts.
+Read the linked article and share your thoughts.

 This week I read that the OWN network is giving a show to a man who has 34 children by 17 women.
 The man appeared on Ivanyla’s show Fix My Life for 4 weeks.
 I can assume they received great ratings and that is the catalyst for giving this guy a show.
 He is being rewarded for his irresponsible decision making.
 When Oprah had her show she touted the fact that she wanted her shows to be uplifting, but apparently that is the thinking of a television host not a network owner.
 Ratings rule.

 Thugs attack man and then one of them, Twan Davis actually uploaded the video to his Facebook page.
 No words.

 I read this story and I was left SMH.
 Chelsea Handler said she performed with Bill Cosby about a decade ago and he asked to meet her.
 She felt weird about the invite and she brought some friends with her.
 Nothing happened to her but she has added her story to the narrative.
 She is living in the alternate reality called what “might have happened.”
 She aid she believes the women because of her experience.
 Really?
 Share your thoughts.

 Plenty of people have blasted Creflo Dollar for his scheme to acquire a new jet.
 Dollar has been mocked by the mainstream and now the church is throwing some punches.
 Gospel music superstar Kirk Franklin has questioned Dollar’s character but should he?
 He who is without sin should throw the first stone and it is no secret in gospel circles that Franklin has had to deal with his own demons.
 So does he have the right to speak against Dollar?